 Manu started as a small indie film but has grown into a promising film over time.
-The film was crowd-funded and later Nirvana Cinemas joined onboard to present the film.
-The popular short filmmaker Phanindra Narsetti, who is known for Madhuram and Backspace which were loved by both audience and industry personnel alike, has written and directed the film for his debut into feature films.
+The film was crowd-funded and later Nirvana Cinemas joined on board to present the film.
+The popular short filmmaker Phanindra Narsetti, who is known for Madhuram and Backspace which were loved by both audience and industry personnel alike, has written and directed the film for his debut in feature films.
 Raja Gowtham and Chandini Chowdary starred in the film.

-Phanindra Narsetti may not be a popular name among the regular Telugu audience but his ideas from the short film, Madhuram, were adapted in at least 3 Telugu feature films in last couple of years.
-He was obsessed with the creative freedom and doesn’t like to commercialize his films and that’s what made him to prefer crowdfunding over studio production.
-He is well known for his poetic expressions, novel ideas, nonlinear narrative and unconventional look in his films.
+Phanindra Narsetti may not be a popular name among the regular Telugu audience but his ideas from the short film, Madhuram, were adapted in at least 3 Telugu feature films in the last couple of years.
+He was obsessed with creative freedom and doesn’t like to commercialize his films and that’s what made him prefer crowdfunding over studio production.
+He is well known for his poetic expressions, novel ideas, nonlinear narrative, and unconventional look in his films.

-The trailer of the film was released on 12th Aug to positive response from audience.
+The trailer of the film was released on 12th Aug to a positive response from the audience.
 The 3-minute trailer expressed the idea and genre without revealing too much story.
 The film is going to be a mystery thriller with an unconventional setup.
-Majority of the story happens within an apartment and revolves around 3 characters: Manu, Neela and Akbar.
+The majority of the story happens within an apartment and revolves around 3 characters: Manu, Neela, and Akbar.

-The film is possibly set around the year 2000, when the typewriters and landline phones are common.
-There is also a scene featuring either cordless phone or first-generation mobile phone.
-The art design was impressive in bringing the contemporary look to the film.
-There are many props in the trailer such as foldable chairs, switchboards, lamps, photo frames etc, which were designed to match the timeline.
+The film is possibly set around the year 2000 when the typewriters and landline phones are common.
+There is also a scene featuring either a cordless phone or a first-generation mobile phone.
+The art design was impressive in bringing a contemporary look to the film.
+There are many props in the trailer such as foldable chairs, switchboards, lamps, photo frames, etc, which were designed to match the timeline.

 Manu throws away the key and as he is walking away, he either hears something inside the flat or gets suspicious of something.
 He returns and peeps into the flat through the keyhole.
 He sees something shocking and returns to get the key.

 The rats are trapped within a plastic container.
-Manu carries them and leaves them inside the flat of Akbar.
+Manu carries them and leaves them inside Akbar’s flat.

-Manu gets inside the flat of Akbar, rearranges things and throws cigarettes in dustbin.
+Manu gets inside Akbar’s flat, rearranges things, and throws cigarettes in the dustbin.
 Akbar complains about it to Neela on phone.
 She tells him to keep the room clean.

-Manu is gearing up for worldwide theatrical release on 7th September.
+Manu is gearing up for a worldwide theatrical release on 7th September.